Bringing sports ministry to some of the world's highest mountains

 One morning as I sat inside the dim Sunday School room, attempting to escape the chilly morning air, Pastor Juan approached me with excitement and a heart for partnership.
 He proceeded to tell me of the huge need they have for outreach and service in his region of Puno, and the incredible way God has provided people and resources along the way to help them thrive in a region that lacks so much.

-Pastor Juan also shared his desire to see growth in the local church and for God to bring more people to Himself.
-As we prayed, God brought to my mind all the faces and stories we had encountered in those couple of days in Puno—stories of hope and expectancy that God is working; faces always smiling; loving people desiring to see their neighbors and towns come to know Christ personally.
+Pastor Juan also shared his desire to see growth in the local church and for God to bring more people to himself.
+As we prayed, God brought to my mind all the faces and stories we had encountered in those couple of days in Puno — stories of hope and expectancy that God is working, faces always smiling, loving people desiring to see their neighbours and towns come to know Christ personally.

 God is moving in his Church in the Andes Mountains.
 As often happens, we went with a speciﬁc purpose and idea, but God amazed us with additional blessings and lessons.